-Atkins 20 Plan: Phase 2 - Balance Your Diet
+Atkins 20®, Phase 2: Balancing Your Diet

 Learn more about how to balance your diet by following the links below.

-- Add back carb foods within each rung of the ladder one by one as well.
 For example, reintroduce walnuts but gauge their impact, if any, before reintroducing almonds.

 Here are some FAQs that you may encounter during Phase 2:

 First of all, don’t beat yourself up.
 We all have moments of weakness, and maybe that plate of French fries your friend was eating was more than you could resist.
 Second, don’t play the game of “Well, since I’ve already messed up, I might as well go whole hog.”
 For the rest of the day eat appropriately.
 Don’t wait until tomorrow to get back on the wagon.

 Without realizing it, as you gradually add back foods, you may be consuming far more carbs than you think you are.
 This can make you complacent about your intake until your weight loss stalls.
 Once again, tracking your carbs and portion sizes should help you avoid carb creep.